isomerpages/nhg-15m/_about/15M Social Movement.md

 </div>
 <h2>What is the 15 Million Years of Healthy Life (15M) Social Movement?</h2>
 <p>Social movements bring together the collective power of the people to
-bring about change​.
-The 15M Social Movement is a call for residents in communities, as families, friends, neighbours, schoolmates, colleagues, interest groups, to connect and act together for each other's health.​ The rallying call is not just to reclaim for ourselves the 10 years typically spent in poor health, but 15 million years together, for all 1.5 million residents in Central and North​ Singapore.
+bring about change.
+The 15M Social Movement is a call for residents in communities, as families, friends, neighbours, schoolmates, colleagues, interest groups, to connect and act together for each other's health.
+The rallying call is not just to reclaim for ourselves the 10 years typically spent in poor health, but 15 million years together, for all 1.5 million residents in Central and North​ Singapore.
 Together, we aim to build and grow many caring communities.</p>